 This was definitely the right size for me, and I happily snuck this beaut into my closet for keeping.
 I’m now just waiting until I save up a bit more to order the black version.

-2019 Update: I still have the Boy Silk Shirt and wear it frequently.
-However, if I were to need a new Ecru one, the cut and style of the Ann is very similar, so this would be my choice!).
+2021 Update: I still have the Boy Silk Shirt and wear it frequently.
+However, if I were to need a new Ecru one, the cut and style of the Florence shirt is very similar, so this would be my choice!).